samstiffman/NBAProject/README.md

-# NBAProject
+# Machine Learning Project

-This is a repository for my Code from my Masters program project where I analyzed NBA data using Machine Learning Techniques.
+This is a repository for my Code from my Masters program project where I analyzed US Census data using various models